Content starts here

 Voting in person before Election Day

-If you qualify for an absentee ballot, you can cast an in-person absentee ballot at your city or town clerk’s office.
+New Hampshire does not have early voting, but if you qualify for an absentee ballot, you can cast an in-person absentee ballot early at your city or town clerk’s office.

 Voting at the polls on Election Day

-Polls will be open from at least 11 a.m. to 7 p.m. on Tuesday, Nov.
-5. Extended hours vary by location, so check your polling place or contact your city or town clerk.
-As long as you’re in line before the polls close, you may cast a ballot.
+Polls are open from at least 11 a.m. to 7 p.m. in statewide elections in New Hampshire, but in municipal elections (including Nov.
+4), poll hours will vary by community.
+Check your polling place or contact your city or town clerk.
+As long as you’re in line before the polling place’s stated closing time, you may cast a ballot.

 Voter ID requirements on Election Day

-Bring an acceptable form of photo ID, such as your state driver’s license or U.S. passport, to vote on Election Day.
-Those without ID can sign an affidavit, have their photo taken and proceed to vote.
+Bring an acceptable form of photo ID, such as your state driver’s license and U.S. passport, to vote on Election Day.
+Those without ID will not be allowed to vote, under a new law that passed in 2024.

 Voting with a disability